ctrlplusb/easy-peasy/website/docs/docs/typescript-tutorial/create-your-store.md

   <span class="caption">Typed store APIs</span>
 </div>

-## Demo Application
+## Review

-You can view the progress of our demo application [here](https://codesandbox.io/s/easy-peasytypescript-tutorialcreate-store-fkxw2).
+You can view the progress of our demo application [here](https://codesandbox.io/s/easy-peasytypescript-tutorialcreate-store-h7btv).